Using Technology for At-Home Remote Support

 When a provider of assistive technology equipment purchases assistive technology equipment, the cost billed to the department shall be the lesser of the provider's usual and customary charge or the actual price plus acquisition costs of the item plus a reasonable percentage adequate to cover the cost of the provider's responsibilities as set forth in paragraph (D)(7) of this rule OAC 5123-2-9-12.

 Purchase or rental of Assistive Technology equipment shall include, as appropriate, internet service fees, monthly fees, and the manufacturer's and seller's warranties.

 There is a $5,000 limit per waiver span on Assistive Technology equipment.
-Payment arrangements for one-time expense, rental, or lease must be agreed upon between the county board and the provider prior to claims submission.
+Payment arrangements must be agreed upon between the county board and the provider prior to claims submission.